igoramadas/expresser/README.md

 The Imaging module depends on ImageMagick so please make sure you have it installed on your server before using this module.

+At the moment it implements only conversion methods: toJpg, toPng and toGif, being possible also to resize the converted image.
+More features will be added in the future.

 ### Logger
 *   Simple info, warn and error logging methods.
 *   Suppports logging to local files, Logentries (http://logentries.com) and Loggly (http://loggly.com).

 **Before you start** make sure you have enabled and set your desired transports on `Settings.Logger`.
-By default no transports are enabled, so the Logger will log to the console only
+By default no transports are enabled, so the Logger will log to the console only.

 To enable logging to local files, set `Settings.Logger.Local.enabled` to true and make sure to have write access to the path set on the `Settings.Path.logsDir`.

 To enable a remote logging service, simply set its token and access keys on `Settings.Logger` settings and set `enabled` to true.
 At the moment the Logger supports Logentries and Loggly.

+You can have more than 1 transport/service active at the same time.

 ### Mail